This article is produced with scandiweb's eCommerce expertise

 • Which errors occur for the users?

-Once you’ve set the objectives, it’s time to figure out how to apply usability testing to accomplish your goal.
+Once you’ve set the objectives, it’s time to figure out how to apply website usability testing to accomplish your goal.
 The most effective way to do that is to narrow your focus.

-How to find people for usability testing
+How to find people for website usability testing

 Here are a few options you can try: